ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 subcycling.
-For convenience, we denote :math:`T_{inputs}` (s), :math:`T_{mosart}` (s), :math:`T_{hillslope}` (s) and :math:`T_{channel}` (s) as the time steps of runoff inputs (from CLM to MOSART via the flux coupler), MOSART routing, hillslope routing and channel routing respectively.
+For convenience, we denote :math:`T_{inputs}` (s), :math:`T_{mosart}` (s), :math:`T_{hillslope}` (s) and :math:`T_{channel}` (s) as the time steps of runoff inputs (from CLM to MOSART via the flux coupler), MOSART routing, hillslope routing, and channel routing, respectively.
 The first level of subcycling is between the runoff inputs and MOSART routing.
 If :math:`T_{inputs}` is 10800s and :math:`T_{mosart}` is 3600s, three MOSART time steps will be invoked each time the runoff inputs are updated.
 The second level of subcycling is between the hillslope routing and channel routing.
-This is to account for the fact that the travel velocity of water across hillslope is usually much slower than that in the channels.
+This is to account for the fact that the travel velocity of water across hillslopes is usually much slower than that in the channels.
 :math:`T_{hillslope}` is usually set as the same as :math:`T_{mosart}`, but within each time step of hillslope routing there are a few time steps for channel routing, i.e.,